browserengineering/book/book/scripts.md

         # ...
 ```

-This code should come before styling and layout.
-Next we run all of
+Next we run all of the scripts:
-the scripts:

 ``` {.python expected=False}
 def load(self, url, body=None):